rpm-software-management/dnf/doc/api_cli.rst

 .. class:: dnf.cli.demand.DemandSheet

   Instances are used to track requests of commands and plugins about how CLI should set up/handle other parts of CLI processing that are not under the command's/plugin's direct control.
-The boolean attributes of the sheet can not be reset once enabled, doing so raises an :exc:`AttributeError`.
+The boolean attributes of the sheet can not be reset once explicitly set, doing so raises an :exc:`AttributeError`.

     .. attribute:: allow_erasing